caseynbrock/murnaghan2017/README.md

 ```

 # General setup
+You will need to run a python script which sets up the lattice parameter sweep and does the post processing.
+The example script can be modified for your system.
-assumes no unit cell relaxation happens during a single call to the dft code
+Assumes no unit cell relaxation happens during a single call to the dft code.

+# Setup for Socorro
+* Create a directory called templatedir/
+* Put input files *crystal* and *argvf* and pseudopotentials in templatedir/
+* **Delete scale and primitve vector lines from crystal file**

 # Setup for abinit
 * Create a directory called templatedir/